usefulteam/jwt-auth/readme.txt

 Finally activate the plugin within the plugin dashboard.

 == Frequently Asked Questions ==
+= Now almost all REST routes are intercepted.
+How to exclude some routes/ endpoints? =

+There's `jwt_auth_whitelist` that you can use to whitelist specific endpoints.
+For more information, pease read **Whitelisting Endpoints** section in the Description tab.

 = Do you have GitHub repository for this plugin? =

 You can visit the GitHub repository [here](https://github.com/usefulteam/jwt-auth/)